pynchia/aiven-test/README.md

 ## Execution

-Launch both the producer and the consumer with the shell command:
+1. Unzip the `certs.zip` archive and place the "certs" folder in the main directory (aiven-test).

+2. In the main directory, build the docker image with `docker build --no-cache -t aiven:v1 .`

- `KAFKA='the-kafka-uri' PG='the-postreSQL-uri' docker-compose up`
+3. Finally, run docker-compose to execute the whole system (producer and consumer) with `KAFKA='the-kafka-uri' PG='the-postreSQL-uri' docker-compose up`